 - attaining the maximum age for that specific program;

 - voluntary disenrollment;

 - state error in the eligibility determination; or

 - fraud, abuse, or perjury attributed to the individual or individual’s representative.

 Correspondence — The functional area in which system- and user-generated notices and forms are processed.
-The notices and forms that are processed in this functional area are also called correspondence.
+The notices and forms processed in this functional area are also called correspondence.
 All notices and forms processed in this functional area are linked to a specific case.
 System-generated correspondence cannot be deleted.
 See batch processing, pending correspondence, print mode, print type, system-generated and user-generated.

 - has been a victim of violent crime;

 - was the spouse, parent, sibling or adult child of a victim who died as a result of a violent crime; or

 - is the guardian of a victim of a violent crime.

 The payments are distributed by the Office of the Attorney General (OAG) in monthly payments or in a lump-sum payment.